NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/getting-startedv2.md

 The architecture for this lab involves the following key components:

 - **Azure Document Intelligence:** Enables advanced document processing and analysis by creating and configuring a custom project with training data stored in Azure Blob Storage.
-This resource facilitates data extraction, labeling, and model training.

 - **Azure Blob Storage:** Serves as the repository for storing training and test documents required for model training and evaluation.

 - **Business Process Automation (BPA):** Integrates the trained custom model into workflows using the Custom Model module, automating document processing tasks and improving operational efficiency.

 - **Azure AI Search:** Connects to the Blob Storage data source, enabling indexing and search capabilities.
-This service processes data, creates an index, and sets up an indexer for efficient document retrieval and analysis.

 ## Getting Started with Lab